Rockfish/angry_gl_zig/docs/animation.md

 ```
 ### ModelNode
  - ModelNode is the object that is used to build the parent / child relationship of the nodes and contains each
-   node's transform and the mesh it applies to.
+   node's transform and the mesh, if any, it applies to.
+The child's transform is relative to its parent.
 ```
   ModelNode = struct {
       node_name: *String,